oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ### Build the function

-Make sure you are still within the `fn-model` folder.
+Run the build within the `fn-model` folder.
+On every build the function version will auto-increment.

 ```shell
 fn build